 - Writing can be previously published, but please indicate the publishing history in your submission.

 - We will usually publish a few poems and images from contributors, but tend to limit to one piece per writer in essays and fiction.

 - Black and white and colour graphics are welcome.
 Send high-res images.

 - Send a short bio note with submissions, email contact and postal address.
 We will require a mobile number for delivery of the author copy.

 - Referencing style.
 For academic papers or essay, use the style that you prefer – we will edit for consistency rather than impose an overall journal style.

 - Happy to receive material from overseas contributors.

 - The midyear edition is curated to a particular theme.
 The end of year edition – ‘The Year in Queer’ – is thematically open.

 - Rights.
-Submission of material grants to the publisher (Clouds of Magellan Press) a limited right to publish the artwork/writing once only on this website, and once only in the print/ebook version.
+Submission of material grants to the publisher (Clouds of Magellan Press) a limited right to publish the artwork/writing a) once only on this website, and b) once only in the print/ebook version.
 Copyright and all other rights for distribution or reprinting are retained by the contributor.
 The publisher makes no claim on any prior or subsequent use of the material by the writer/artist.
-‘Previously/first published in Bent Street …’ is nice where possible, but not mandatory.
+If Bent Street is the first place of publication, then ‘First published in Bent Street …’ is nice where possible, but not mandatory.

 - Please indicate if your material is a draft only.
 If you send us something we assume you want us to publish it as submitted, unless you state explicitly otherwise.
 If we make editorial changes we will send it back to you for approval.